PM to hold virtual meeting with CMs today at 3 pm

 India stands strongly with those in need in these difficult times, says PM Modi on COVID fight

 There is a general view that the lockdown is affecting livelihood and hence it should be exited.
-However others believe that the lockdown should remain in force until the COVID-19 curve is flattened.
+However, others believe that the lockdown should remain in force until the COVID-19 curve is flattened.
 The lockdown which was extended for the third time will end on May 17.

 Some Chief Ministers have already indicated that they would want to continue with the lockdown.
 States such as Telangana have extended the lockdown until May 29, while Maharastra too has indicated the same.